NegasiHaile/PdfFilePreview/README.md

-# Getting Started with Create React App
+# React PDF file preview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+To run this poroject run the folliwing step by step:

 ### `npm start`